Regulations for the prevention of pollution by garbage from ships are contained in Annex V of MARPOL.

-The MARPOL Convention seeks to eliminate and reduce the amount of garbage being discharged into the sea from ships.
-Unless expressly provided otherwise, Annex V applies to all ships, which means all vessels of any type whatsoever operating in the marine environment, from merchant ships to fixed or floating platforms to non-commercial ships like pleasure crafts and yachts.
+MARPOL Annex V seeks to eliminate and reduce the amount of garbage being discharged into the sea from ships.
+Unless expressly provided otherwise, Annex V applies to all ships, which means all ships of any type whatsoever operating in the marine environment, from merchant ships to fixed or floating platforms to non-commercial ships like pleasure crafts and yachts.

 Although the Annex is optional1, it did receive a sufficient number of ratifications to enable entry into force on 31 December 1988.
-The original version of Annex V prohibited the disposal of plastics anywhere into the sea, and severely restricted discharges of other garbage from ships in coastal waters and “Special Areas”.
+Today, more than 150 Countries have signed up to MARPOL Annex V.

 Port reception facilities